0xPolygon/polygon-docs/docs/cdk/agglayer/unified-bridge.md

 ## Main contracts

 Critical to the zkEVM bridge, the consensus contracts govern core operations such as sequencing and verification.
-Learn more in the [main contract documentation](../../zkEVM/architecture/high-level/smart-contracts/main-contracts.md) where you can find more information on the consensus contracts and rollup manager, as well as unified bridge and exit root contracts.
+Learn more in the [main contract documentation](../../zkEVM/architecture/high-level/smart-contracts/main-contracts.md) where you can find information on the consensus contracts and rollup manager, as well as unified bridge and exit root contracts.

 ### Sequencing

+A transaction passes from the node components to the smart contract environment to be sequenced into a batch.
 Sequencing maintains transaction order and integrity, encompassing transaction ordering and batch processing.
 Dive into the details via [smart contract sequencing documentation](../../zkEVM/architecture/high-level/smart-contracts/sequencing.md).

 ![Smart contract sequencing flow](../../img/cdk/high-level-architecture/sequencing-flow.png)

 ### Verification

-Security is ensured through zk-proofs, verifying transaction correctness.
+Once sequenced, a transaction goes through the verification process.
+Security is ensured through zk-proofs which verify transaction correctness.
 Understand proof generation and validation in the [smart contract verification documentation](https://docs.polygon.technology/zkEVM/architecture/high-level/smart-contracts/verification/).

 ![Smart contract sequencing flow](../../img/cdk/high-level-architecture/verification-flow.png)